LiveHelperChat/doc/docs/priority.md

 ---
 id: priority
-title: How to use chat priority
+title: Chat priority
 sidebar_label: Priority
 ---

+Priority defines how hight in pending chat list chat will be presented.
+The higher the priority the faster chat will be auto assigned automatically.
 Chat priority can be set three ways.

 1. Via [embed code](javascript-arguments.md)
 2. Heritage from [department priority](department/department.md#priority-used-for-chats-priority)